 7. All the valves employed on Plastic Piping shall be provided a Fixed Type Support to ensure that the Piping is not overstressed in case of jamming of the Valve handwheel while operating.

-8. Due to excess thickness of Plastic Pipe (as compared to Steel) it is likely to obstruct the opening of the flap of Sandwich type Butterfly/ Wafer Check Valve into the pipe.
-In order to address the above issue, the Spacer Rings (made of same or equivalent material as a pipe) will be employed across the valve.
+8. Due to the excess thickness of the Plastic Pipe (as compared to Steel) it is likely to obstruct the opening of the flap of the Sandwich type Butterfly/ Wafer Check Valve into the pipe.
+In order to address the above issue, the Spacer Rings (made of the same or equivalent material as a pipe) will be employed across the valve.
 The above Spacer Ring is procured as a Special Part.